Contents:

 MOD spending with the US Government

-Whilst no public contract notice exists, an FOI investigation by Tussell revealed that, since 2022, the US Department for Defence has invoiced MOD a combined ~£700m annually for:
+Whilst no public contract notice exists, an FOI investigation by Tussell has revealed that, since 2022, the US Department for Defence has invoiced MOD a combined ~£700m annually for:

 -